Anastasiya Kirpichnikova

-Anastasiya Kirpichnikova (born 24 June 2000) is a Russian swimmer.
+Anastasiia Kirpichnikova (born 24 June 2000) is a Russian-born French swimmer.
 In 2019, she represented Russia at the 2019 World Aquatics Championships held in Gwangju, South Korea.
 She competed in the women's 800 metre freestyle and women's 1500 metre freestyle events.
 In both events she did not advance to compete in the final.
 She also participated at the 2020 Summer Olympics in the women's 1500m, 800m, and women's swimming marathon.
+In April 2023, it was disclosed that she would represent France.
+She won the silver medal in the 1500 metre freestyle at the 2024 Paris Olympics, representing France.